MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-containter-ha-overview.md

 ![AG in Kubernetes Container](media/tutorial-sql-server-ag-containers-kubernetes/KubernetesCluster.png)

 In the image above, a four-node kubernetes clusters host an availability group with three replicas.
+The solution includes the following components:

-* One node contains a Kubernetes [*deployment*](http://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+* A Kubernetes [*deployment*](http://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 The deployment includes the operator and a configuration map.
-Together these provide the container image, software, and instructions required to deploy SQL Server instances for the availability group.
+These provide the container image, software, and instructions required to deploy SQL Server instances for the availability group.
-* The other three nodes each contain a [*StatefulSet*](http://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
+* Three nodes, each hosting a [*StatefulSet*](http://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
 The StatefulSet contains a [*pod*](http://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
+Each pod contains:
-* The pod contains the SQL Server container and an availability group agent.
-The SQL Server container runs one instance of SQL Server.
+  * A SQL Server container running one instance of SQL Server.
+  * An availability group agent.
-* The Kubernetes cluster has two [*ConfigMaps*](http://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) related to the availability group.
+* Two [*ConfigMaps*](http://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) related to the availability group.
+The ConfigMaps provide information about:
-   * One ConfigMap provides information about the deployment for the operator.
+  * The deployment for the operator.
-   * The other ConfigMap provides information about the availability group.
+  * The availability group.

-* The cluster stores [*secrets*](http://kubernetes.io/docs/concepts/configuration/secret/) for the passwords, certificates, keys, and other sensitive information.
+In addition, the cluster stores [*secrets*](http://kubernetes.io/docs/concepts/configuration/secret/) for the passwords, certificates, keys, and other sensitive information.

 ## Deploy the availability group in Kubernetes